Virtuoso Bridge

 • --max-retry-time : Specifies the maximum time the client will retry connecting to Virtuoso on connection failure before exiting, in the form of <hours>h<minutes>m<seconds>s (ex: 34m, 1h30m) (default 5m)

 By default, the bridge client will connect to Virtuoso production environment.
-This can be overridden with the following options:
+This can be overridden with the following option:

-• --api [api endpoint url] : Target a custom Virtuoso environment API.
+• --api : Specifies the URL of a custom Virtuoso environment API.

 To connect to the Virtuoso free trial environment, you can use the --app2 shortcut parameter.